nuxeo/nuxeo-marketplace-sample/README.md

     |-- install.xml
     `-- package.xml

-That solution builds a lighter package than the No-EAR method but we don't know if it will be missing some dependencies or not.
+That solution builds a lighter package than the no-NXR method but we don't know if it will be missing some dependencies or not.
 The embedded bundles and libraries list must be manually maintained.